 - Commonwealth Supported Places (CSP) are available to all eligible domestic applicants.

+Application outcomes will be sent to your nominated email address or overseas representative.
 Applicants are able to check the progress of their application by logging in to the online course application page.

 Graduate Access Melbourne (GAM) is the University’s equity program for domestic graduate students.
 Under GAM, specific circumstances of applicants will be considered in relation to admission and financial assistance bursaries.
 There are two parts to this program:

 - Admission: Graduate Access Melbourne may assist you to gain admission into a graduate degree, even if your tertiary marks are below the entry requirements.
 In assessing applications faculties and schools look to balance opportunity and your capacity to succeed.